Protecting your gut flora sets the tone for a healthy life.

 Another problem on the upswing around the world is self-prescribing, which occurs when people use antibiotics without a doctor’s prescription.
 In the U.S. this normally happens when people buy antibiotics illegally or use antibiotics intended for someone else.
 Many countries permit over-the-counter purchases of antibiotics.
 Self-prescribing contributes to antibiotic resistance and often destroys beneficial gut flora unnecessarily from trying to nurse symptoms that cannot be treated with antibiotics, such as sore throat or cough.

-4. Molecular Hydrogen – This amazing antioxidant supplement helps gut microbiomes stay healthy by reducing oxidative stress, which often leads to inflammatory conditions.
-Hydra molecular hydrogen tablets are potent and easy to use.
+This amazing helps gut microbiomes stay healthy by reducing oxidative stress, which often leads to inflammatory conditions. molecular hydrogen tablets are potent and easy to use.
 Tablets are simply placed in a liquid beverage, preferably water, and take 10-15 minutes to completely dissolve.

 Eat fermented foods that contain live cultures and have not been pasteurized, since pasteurization kills the beneficial bacteria.
 Good choices include sauerkraut, kimchi, coconut kefir, and kombucha.
 Many of these foods are rich in lactobacilli, a type of bacteria that can benefit your gut.